The Beggar Wears Prada (or Why I Stopped Giving to Public Broadcasting)

 Ira!
 WTF?
 It depends on what your idea of "ideals" is, I guess.
 I'm sure they're in there somewhere.
-So are fame, adulation, power and wealth.
+So are fame, adulation, power, mastery and wealth.
 You love how much you're loved, Ira!
-That keeps you going.
+And you love the "art" of playing with your listeners' emotions.
+You're giddy about it (along with being respectful and sensitive, of course).
+It's YOUR incredible American life that keeps you going, not primarily "this" American life, which you present so powerfully.
 And that's understandable -- just be honest about it, man.

+It's not idealism that propels the work of NPR.
 I have heard anchors and reporters refer more than once to the irritation they feel when they don't fly first class.
-They hang out (courtesy of their loyal listeners) at Café Milano, a pricey restaurant, where fat-cat lobbyists and senators have earnest talks over fine wine and COSTOLETTA DI VITELLO ALLA MILANESE CON LA SUA RUCOLETTA (pounded, breaded veal chop: $48, a la carte).
+They hang out (courtesy of their loyal listeners) at Café Milano, a pricey restaurant, where fat-cat lobbyists and senators have earnest talks over fine wine and COSTOLETTA DI VITELLO ALLA MILANESE CON LA SUA RUCOLETTA (pounded, breaded veal chop).
 For dessert, the 24k gold covered hazelnut semifreddo filled with Kaluha-coffee gelato and chocolate crunch torrone ($75) is highly recommended.
-But the best part is that precious "Cheers" feeling of belonging, when you glide in, and all those powerful people give you a warm smile, or (better yet) when some Supreme Court justice says, "Hey babe -- have you lost weight?"
+But the best part is that precious "Cheers" feeling, when you glide in, and all those powerful people give you a warm smile and call out your name ("Norm!"), or (better yet) when some Supreme Court justice says, "Hey babe -- have you lost weight?"

 "To make a living is not to make a killing -- it's to make enough," the gentle, modest Berry said.

-So maybe it's hard for the demimonde of NPR to keep things in perspective, even though they're constantly reporting -- with achingly compassionate voices -- on poor people, and those who have lost everything they own to one disaster or another.
+So maybe it's hard for the demimonde of public broadcasting to keep things in perspective, even though they're constantly reporting -- with achingly compassionate voices -- on poor people, and those who have lost everything they own to one disaster or another.

 I prefer to give to charities that are less gluttonous.